|New York might be more eco-friendly than you think.|

 Be smarter with Seamless.

-Carry your own bag, such as a large canvas or jute tote, when you go grocery shopping.
-Not only is it better than plastic bags for schlepping your stuff back home, but Whole Foods also takes up to ten cents off your grocery bill when you BYOB (it’s New York and every cent saved counts).
+Carry your own bag, such as a large canvas or jute tote, when you go shopping for anything.
+You’ll also save the few pennies that you’d pay for paper bags.
 Oh, and those little plastic bags people use when shopping for produce?
 Ditch them.
 Pile your fruits and veggies into the basket, wash them at home, and you’re good to go without the excess plastic waste.

 |Skip the plastic bags when you shop for fruits and veggies.|